 Background of one of the most famous photographs in the world marking the fall of Nazism, immortalizes a Soviet soldier while hoisting the flag with hammer and sickle on its top, the Reichstag is the seat of the German parliament and like most Berliners monuments, it brings all the signs of the Second World War and has its own story to tell.

 Born as a building to house the rooms of the German Parliament, it was exactly from one of the windows of the Reichstag that in 1918 was proclaimed the birth of the German Republic, marking the decline of the monarchy and the dynasty of the emperors of Germany.
-In February of 1933, a terrible fire almost completely destroyed the building and during the Second World War it was used as a clinic for new births.
+In February of 1933, a terrible fire almost completely destroyed the building and during the Second World War, it was used as a clinic for new births.

-One year after the fall of the Wall, right inside October 2, 1990 was celebrated the official ceremony of the reunified Germany.
+One year after the fall of the Wall, right inside October 2, 1990, was celebrated the official ceremony of the reunified Germany.
 Only in 1999, less than 66 years after the Great Fire, he has officially returned the symbol of German democracy hosting the Houses of Parliament again.
-The beautiful dome of steel and glass that we see today was designed by the renowned British architect Norman Foster, as a symbol of openness after the dark period of division and through its windows you can see the whole of Berlin and the Parliament's internal area.
+The beautiful dome of steel and glass that we see today was designed by the renowned British architect Norman Foster, as a symbol of openness after the dark period of division and through its windows, you can see the whole of Berlin and the Parliament’s internal area.

 The seat of the German parliament, with its characteristic panoramic dome of steel and glass, for over a century, is the witness of the history of Berlin

-This building dating back to the end of the 19th century with on the pediment the inscription "To the German people", held since 1894 the role of the German parliament.
+This building dating back to the end of the 19th century with on the pediment the inscription “To the German people”, held since 1894 the role of the German parliament.
 For its long history and for its role in the European history of the last two centuries, the Reichstag is a must-see in Berlin.
-In fact, the Kaiser William II never accepted the construction of that place dedicated to democracy, which he liked to call the "apotheosis of bad taste" or "House of the Apes."
+In fact, Kaiser William II never accepted the construction of that place dedicated to democracy, which he liked to call the “apotheosis of bad taste” or “House of the Apes.”
 Today, it attracts many visitors especially for the viewing dome, one of the best places from which to admire Berlin.
 Especially at night, the panoramic view rewards the long wait to get in.

 A little history of the Reichstag